 - Preference may go to institutions who commit to contributing additional funds to the fellowship.

-- Most Fellowships begin in late summer or early fall, and run for a term of nine to twelve months.
+- Most Fellowships begin in late summer or early fall, and run for a term of twelve months.

-- A interim or final report is due from the host institution in September of the year following the award.
+- A interim or final report is due from the host institution in mid-September of the year following the award.

 Criteria